-- NorthShore University Evanston Hospital: More than 180 babies were born by VBAC at NorthShore University HealthSystem Evanston Hospital in the reporting year, and the hospital’s VBAC rate (37.8) is the second highest among Chicago-area hospitals.
+- NorthShore University Evanston Hospital: More than 170 babies were born by VBAC at NorthShore University HealthSystem Evanston Hospital in the reporting year, and the hospital’s VBAC rate (39%) is the highest among Chicago-area hospitals.
 Both midwives and doctors support trial of labor after cesarean.
-With a VBAC rate that is among the very highest for Chicago-area hospitals (and improved over last year’s already excellent performance), and with the highest volume of VBACs among hospitals in this category, Evanston Hospital is one of the top two choices for VBAC in the Chicago area.
+With a VBAC rate that is the very highest for Chicago-area hospitals (and improved over the past reporting year’s already excellent performance), and with the highest volume of VBACs among hospitals in this category, Evanston Hospital is the top choice for VBAC in the Chicago area.